stevebauman/log-reader/docs/DATABASE.md

     php artisan migrate

 You're all set!
-Anything logged in your application (such as exceptions) will be logged in your database as well.
+Anything that is logged in your application (such as exceptions) will be stored in the `logs` database table.

 ## Usage